-The GSAS CSA invites all graduate students and young professionals to join them for brunch.
-Gather and meet in the vestibule after Mass to head over together.
+The GSAS CSA invites all graduate students and young professionals to join them for brunch every Sunday following the 9:30 AM Mass.
+Gather and meet in the vestibule after Mass to head to Zoe's together.

-Harvard Catholic Center, Rm 204 (enter at 20 Arrow Street or 29 Mount Auburn Street)
+Harvard Catholic Center, Rooms 202-204 (Enter at 20 Arrow Street or at 29 Mount Auburn Street)